Certified Registered Nurse Anesthetists (CRNAs) at a Glance

 Managed care plans recognize CRNAs for providing high-quality anesthesia care with reduced expense to patients and insurance companies.
 The cost-efficiency of CRNAs helps control escalating healthcare costs.

 In 2001, the Centers for Medicare & Medicaid Services (CMS) changed the federal physician supervision rule for nurse anesthetists to allow state governors to opt out of this facility reimbursement requirement (which applies to hospitals and ambulatory surgical centers) by meeting three criteria: 1) consult the state boards of medicine and nursing about issues related to access to and the quality of anesthesia services in the state, 2) determine that opting out is consistent with state law, and 3) determine that opting out is in the best interests of the state’s citizens.
-To date, 16 states have opted out of the federal supervision requirement, most recently Colorado (September 2010).
+To date, 17 states have opted out of the federal supervision requirement.
 Additional states do not have supervision requirements in state law and are eligible to opt out should the governors elect to do so.

 Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program.

-More than 44,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, greater than 90 percent).
-Approximately 41 percent of nurse anesthetists are men, compared with less than 10 percent of nursing as a whole.
+More than 54,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, greater than 90 percent).
+More than 40 percent of nurse anesthetists are men, compared with less than 10 percent of nursing as a whole.

 A Bachelor of Science in Nursing (BSN) or other appropriate baccalaureate degree.